-There are so many reasons to visit the beautiful state of Alaska!
+There are so many reasons to visit Alaska!
 To help get you started on your adventure, we’ve put together our top five reasons to visit The Last Frontier.

 This post was written by BTTM team member Alicia Glassmeyer.